POINTERS:

 Ø It is also permissible to assign any other type of pointer to a void * pointer.

-Ø void * pointer is called a generic pointer.
+Ø A void * pointer is called a generic pointer.

 Ø The void * pointer is used to specify a pointer whose base type is unknown.